AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/creating-and-maintaining-an-sdr.md

 exl-id: c942e819-0763-4907-adcc-747ec753c407
 ---
-# Create and maintain a Solution Design Reference (SDR) Document{create-and-maintain-a-solution-design-reference-document}
+# Create and maintain a Solution Design Reference (SDR) Document{#create-and-maintain-a-solution-design-reference-document}

 The Solution Design Reference (SDR) document is the blueprint for business requirements and data collection design for Analytics on your digital properties.
 Learn how to create and maintain this document as the source of truth for your Analysis solution.